-At the virtual membership meeting in October 2020, Gloria Runyon and Sylvia Taylor, long time Vienna residents, members of the Historic Vienna, Inc. Board of Directors and members of the First Baptist Church of Vienna, collaborated to present Highlights of Vienna’s African American History.
-They discussed long-time families, their contributions to the community and important sites including churches, schools, cemeteries, parks, homes and landmarks.
-Please click here to access it.
+In October 2020, Sylvia Taylor and Gloria Runyon, long time Vienna residents, members of the Historic Vienna, Inc. Board of Directors and members of the First Baptist Church of Vienna, presented a talk on the highlights of Vienna’s African American Community.
+Their talk described some of the historic sites on the tour that they created to share the rich history of Vienna’s African American community.
+Please click here to listen to it.

-August 18, 2020: Getting the Vote – The Women’s Rights Movement
+Getting the Vote – The Women’s Rights Movement

 To honor the 100th anniversary of the ratification of the 19th Amendment Historic Vienna, Inc. has presented a series of 5 exhibits on the Women’s Rights Movement.
 Annual exhibits related to the women’s rights movement continued at the Freeman Store through 2021 (the final exhibit was extended through 2021 due to the pandemic).
-On August 18, 2020, to mark the 100th anniversary of adoption of the Constitutional amendment allowing women to vote, Historic Vienna released Leigh Kitcher’s presentation: Getting the Vote: the Women’s Rights Movement summarizing the information in the first three exhibits from the origins up until the right to vote was won.
+On August 18, 2020, to mark the 100th anniversary of adoption of the Constitutional amendment allowing women to vote, Historic Vienna released Leigh Kitcher’s presentation: Getting the Vote: The Women’s Rights Movement summarizing the information in the first three exhibits from the origins up until the right to vote was won.